learn more

 Output: QZ 2018/06

-<p>For the solution of measuring tasks by using coordinate measuring machines with X-ray tomography, the available resolution, the necessary measuring time and the measuring range are decisive in addition to high accuracy.
-A modular design of the machines allows the selection of X-Ray tube, detector and basic machine as well as the machine software.
-In this way, the machines can be individually adapted to the respective requirements.</p>
+<p>In addition to high accuracy, the available resolution, the necessary measuring time and the measuring range are decisive for solving measuring tasks using coordinate measuring machines with X-ray tomography.
+The modular design of the machines allows you to select the X-ray tube, detector and basic unit as well as the machine software.
+This means that the machines can be customised to meet individual requirements.</p>

 File size: 1.67 MB